Course - Innovation and Sustainable Regional Development - GEOG3101

 Recommended previous knowledge

-Previous knowledge related to entrepreneurship and innovation processes is recommended.
+Previous knowledge related to innovation and sustainable development is recommended.

 Required previous knowledge